 The new pivot system also reduces the stress on the stitching that fixes the ankle plate to the main boot, which has been a failure point in the older Tech 7 boot.

-The back of the boot now features a new TPU blade system which guards against frontal hyperflexion of the ankle joint if you get into trouble.
+The back of the boot now features a new TPU blade system that guards against frontal hyperflexion of the ankle joint if you get into trouble.
 This could save you from breaking your ankle.

 The medial side of the boot is now constructed from a one-piece TPU panel with a honeycomb pattern to help with gripping the bike.
 There is also a redesigned heat shield.